 We will be working with award winning arts filmmaker, Alex J. Wright who has created films on Takeshi Yasuda, and Lisa Hammond among others.
 His recent piece Lee Kang-hyo: Onggi Master is currently being shown as part of the Crafts Council’s Real to Reel film festival.
 Alex is well qualified to take on this project, he is passionate about pottery and the culture surrounding it.

-Such a project cannot be undertaken without funding and I am seeking your support in any donation you would like to offer, to make it happen.
-We are seeking a total of £9,500.
 The film will help to make a significant contribution to the world of art and craft in particular by informing and inspiring future generations whilst preserving the legacy of this truly remarkable man, one of the few surviving Mingei artists, our National Living Treasure.

 Richard Batterham, Master Potter is available on DVD with all proceeds going to the Joanna Bird Foundation.